 So, here’s a story for you.

-Finally, in April 2021, with COVID numbers going down and vaccination rates rising, it was time to take a deep breath and look ahead to summer with hope that COVID would soon be behind us.
-Feeling that relief and optimism, a couple of us were chatting at work one day about the lock-downs and all the cooking people had done while stuck at home.
+Finally, in April 2021, with COVID numbers going down and vaccination rates rising, it was time to take a deep breath and look ahead to summer, hoping that COVID would soon be behind us.
+Feeling that relief and optimism, a couple of us were chatting at work one day about the lockdowns and all the cooking people had done while stuck at home.
 One thing led to another, and we hit on the idea of a departmental cookbook — like, what were we all cooking when the restaurants were closed?
-We got talking about old favourites and how some of our index cards and cookbook pages were covered with stains and spatters.
-This somehow evolved into the thought that our cookbook could have actual pictures of well-loved recipes, not just typed-out versions.
-Voila!
+We talked about old favourites and how some of our index cards and cookbook pages were covered with stains and spatters.
+This somehow evolved into the thought that our cookbook could have actual pictures of well-loved recipes, not just typed-out versions, and voila!
 We had an idea for a unique book, plus it would be so easy to ask our co-workers to snap a picture of their recipes; no laborious copying-out required.

-Fast-forward almost a year and a friend, who had once worked in our ER, contacted me.
-She’d seen something in The (Toronto) Star newspaper asking for submissions about old family recipes with spattered up pages, and the stories that went with them.
-She felt that I might have such a recipe book.
-I mulled the idea over for awhile, and then I realized that while I did have my own messy recipes and a few stories, I was also in possession of many much-loved recipes, gathered from many people, and I submitted the story of our ER cookbook.
+Fast-forward almost a year, and a friend, who had once worked in our ER, contacted me.
+She’d seen something in The (Toronto) Star newspaper asking for submissions about old family recipes with spattered-up pages and the stories that went with them.
+She felt I might have such a recipe book.
+I mulled the idea over for a while, and then I realized that while I did have my own messy recipes and a few stories, I was also in possession of many much-loved recipes gathered from many people, and I submitted the story of our ER cookbook.

-The second year of COVID has been almost unbearably difficult for our ED staff, in many ways, and for many reasons.
-What you have read about healthcare workers in the news is all true, and even the strongest where almost brought to their knees.
+The second year of COVID has been almost unbearably difficult for our ED staff in many ways and for many reasons.
+What you have read about healthcare workers in the news is all true, and even the strongest were almost brought to their knees.
 I was absolutely delighted that I would be able to share my fun story about the cookbook, linking them all to the article.
 “See?
 This is us!
-We’re in the Toronto paper, you guys!” — such a happy thing in the midst of everything else.
+We’re in the Toronto paper, you guys!”; such a happy thing in the midst of everything else.

 But that’s okay.
-Instead of big newspaper publication, I’ve told you about it here.
-And not only that, if you click the link below, you can see a PDF of the actual cookbook.
-I think it’s pretty, and it’s certainly fun to look at.
-In spite of everything, I’m so pleased to share the book, and I hope you might try a couple of recipes that appeal to you.
+Instead of a big newspaper publication, you’ve read it here.
+And not only that, but if you click the link below, you can see a PDF of the actual cookbook.
+I think it’s fun to look at.
+Despite everything, I’m so pleased to share the book, and I hope you might try a couple of the recipes.

-If you know someone who might enjoy this story and cookbook, please feel free to pass this post on.
-Goodness knows, we can all use a little bit of ‘happy’ right now.
+If you know someone who might enjoy this story and the cookbook, please feel free to pass this post on.
+Goodness knows we can all use a little bit of ‘happy’ right now.